Banner Health

 What can happen if hyperthyroidism is not treated?

-If you don’t get treatment or manage hyperthyroidism properly, it can lead to some serious issues, including:
+If you don’t get treatment or manage hyperthyroidism properly, it can lead to some serious issues.
+Complications of hyperthyroidism include:

 • Heart failure: Your heart works harder when your pulse and blood pressure are high, which can eventually lead to heart failure.